Answers to some common questions:

 Yes, each industry member has the option to publish a profile page that any of the travel blogging members can access.
 On their profile pages, the Industry members can supply contact information for whom to contact regarding a project or sponsorship request.
 Just as importantly, those profile pages will also have the exact specifications and requirements that the industry member would like to see in a pitch.
 We’d ask the travel blogging members to review those guidelines that the industry members post before sending any inquiries over, so as to not inundate them with proposals that either don’t meet the criteria they are looking for or are not in the required format.

 Do you accept travel bloggers that do not blog in English?

 Absolutely.
 Not only do we actively want members from all over the world who blog in many different languages, we have set up the elections for the Board of Directors to ensure that there will always be worldwide representation.
-Additionally, the search engine will have a option for industry members to search by language used on your travel blog – a requirement specifically asked for by industry advisors.
+Additionally, the search engine will have the option for industry members to search by the language used on your travel blog – a requirement specifically asked for by industry advisors.

 Who is making all the money from this project?